 Divi5Lab

-Free vs Premium Divi Layouts: What You Actually Get
+Free Divi 5 Layouts vs. Pro Plugins: What You Actually Get

-Search for free Divi layouts and you'll find four very different things wearing the same label: teaser files that upsell a "pro" version, abandoned packs from three builder versions ago, genuinely good lead magnets, and community files of unknowable provenance.
-Paid layouts span a similar quality range at prices from a few dollars to hundreds.
-This guide is a map of that market — including where our own free and paid catalog sits in it — and a checklist for judging any layout before it touches a client site.
+Search for free Divi layouts and you'll find four very different things wearing the same label: teaser files that upsell a locked "pro" version, abandoned packs from three builder versions ago, genuinely complete lead magnets, and community files of unknowable provenance.
+Our own catalog is entirely the third kind — every layout, every section, every full landing page is free, no locked tier hiding behind it.
+This guide is a map of that free-layout market and a five-minute checklist for judging any layout, plus an explanation of where our actual paid products sit: not layouts, but the Pro migration plugins that move sites onto or off Divi 5.

 What "free" usually means